andycroll/andycroll.com/_posts/2021/2021-02-22-url-helpers-outside-views-controllers.md

 If you're trying to use route helpers in a place where they aren't already included, this might be an indication that this is a place you _shouldn't_ be using them.

-If you're including this concern in an Active Record model, there's normally a better place to do it.
+Avoid using your routes within an Active Record model, there's almost certainly a better place!